Prato History, Family Crest & Coats of Arms

 Early Origins of the Prato family

-Lincolnshire where they held a family seat as Lords of the Manor.
-The Saxon influence of English history diminished after the Battle of Hastings in 1066.
-The language of the courts was French for the next three centuries and the Norman ambience prevailed.
-But Saxon surnames survived and the family name was first referenced in the year 1150 when Willelmus Pretor held estates in that shire.
+The surname Prato was first found in Lincolnshire where they held a family seat as Lords of the Manor.
+The family name was first referenced in the year 1150 when Willelmus Pretor held estates in that shire.
 Later, Robertus Preter was listed in the Curia Regis Rolls of Gloucestershire in 1208.

 By the 16th century, early spelling variations of the name appeared in Germany including Jacob Praetorius the Elder (c.
 1520-1586), the German organist and composer.
 He was the first of many listed in this century, but how the English and German families are related is unknown.
 Moreover how the South African variant Pretorius became so popular there is again unknown.